honeycombio/terraform-provider-honeycombio/docs/resources/webhook_recipient.md

 * `name` - (Required) The name of the Webhook Integration to create.
 * `secret` - (Optional) The secret to include when sending the notification to the webhook.
 * `url` - (Required) The URL of the endpoint to send the notification to.
+* `template` - (Optional) A configuration block (described below) to customize the webhook payload if desired.

+When configuring custom webhook payloads, use the `template` block, which accepts the following arguments:

+* `type` - (Required) The template type, allowed types are `trigger`, `exhaustion_time`, and `budget_rate`.
+Only one template block of each type is allowed on a single recipient.
+* `body` - (Required) A JSON formatted string to represent the webhook payload.

 ## Attribute Reference